Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/Linear Elasticity Static loading/README.md

 # Linear Elasticity under static loading conditions
 ## Code execution order:
-1. FE_full_static.py is the script to generate the ground truth for a linear elastic square under static loading by FEM.
+1. `FE_full_static.py is` the script to generate the ground truth for a linear elastic square under static loading by FEM.
-   The results are saved in folder: static_data_ground_truth.
+   The results are saved in folder: `static_data_ground_truth`.

-2. Prepare_DeepONet_static.py is the script to train the Physics-informed DeepONet.
+2. `Prepare_DeepONet_static.py` is the script to train the Physics-informed DeepONet.
-   The results are saved in folder: Pretrained_DeepONet_static.
+   The results are saved in folder: `Pretrained_DeepONet_static`.

-3. FE_DeepONet_static_coupling.py is the framework which couples the FE and DeepONet to solve the linear elasticity under static loading.
+3. `FE_DeepONet_static_coupling.py` is the framework which couples the FE and DeepONet to solve the linear elasticity under static loading.
-   The results are saved in folder: FE_DeepONet_static_coupling_results.
+   The results are saved in folder: `FE_DeepONet_static_coupling_results`.

    Note: The prerequisite for running **FE_DeepONet_static_coupling.py** is that **DeepONet_static.pkl** already exists in directory Pretrained_DeepONet_static.